kpnDataScienceLab/labday2017-ethereum/README.md

 However, if you feel like it, do this at home, and you can start mining via the Mist user interface.
 I have no idea how fast you'll be getting some ethers, but I'm trying right now.
 _I'm not even sure if this works, because Rinkeby is a Proof Of Authority_ network, instead of the old Ropsten _Proof of Work_ system.

+## geth attach
+In order to get a javascript console into a running geth instance, do:

+    geth attach ipc:///home/bvdeenen/.ethereum/rinkeby/geth.ipc

 # The Voting Tutorial

 We're going to follow [this tutorial][7]